POPSA

 Outcome

-This framework guided the creation of new visual assets and communication formats that could scale across multiple marketing channels.
+This framework informed the creation of new visual assets and communication formats that could scale across multiple marketing channels.

-The initiative also created opportunities for designers across the CRM and acquisition teams to explore new creative approaches — including motion, illustration and 3D — expanding the visual language of Popsa’s marketing while showcasing the team’s work across the organisation.
+It also created opportunities for designers across the CRM and acquisition teams to explore new creative approaches — including motion, illustration and 3D — expanding Popsa’s visual language while showcasing the team’s work across the organisation.

-As part of expanding the visual toolkit for Popsa’s marketing communications, I art directed and oversaw post-production for a product photography shoot designed to highlight the quality and finish of the printed photobooks.
+As part of this new visual toolkit, I art directed a product photography shoot designed to highlight the quality and finish of the printed photobooks, working with a photographer and freelance art direction support.